Nickflanagn24/blockbuster-brainbuster/README.md

 - **HTML**: No errors were returned when passing through the official [W3C HTML validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fnickflanagn24.github.io%2Fblockbuster-brainbuster%2F).
 - **CSS**: No errors were returned when passing through the official [W3C Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fnickflanagn24.github.io%2Fblockbuster-brainbuster%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - **Javascript**: No warnings were found when using [JSHint](https://jshint.com/).
-JSHint did flag up 2 unsed bits of code.
-This is because unsed variatable are fuctions, and called using onClicks in the the HTML file.
+JSHint did flag up 2 unused bits of code.
+This is because unused variables are functions, and called using onClicks in the the HTML file.

+- **Wave Testing Tool**: There were no errors when running the site through [Wave Testing tool](https://wave.webaim.org/report#/https://nickflanagn24.github.io/blockbuster-brainbuster/)

 ---